No results found

 One can edit the User-Agent from the Info panel of Eruda console.
 A valid User-Agent should contain only ASCII characters.
 Currently, ChromeXt only changes the User-Agent HTTP header, which works well but is deprecated.

-When the User-Agent spoofing is not working, refresh the page using the reload button in the page menu.
+For Chromium based browsers, when the User-Agent spoofing is not taking effects, refresh the page using the reload button in the page menu.
 (By contrast, a swipe refresh might be insufficient.)

 Note that the DevTools can also change User-Agent.